cnshsliu/smp.nvim/README.md

 `:SmpBreakLineIfLong 1`
 `:SmpBreakLineIfLong 40`

+### Insert TOC here

+    `:SmpInsertTocHere`

+Will insert a TOC here, you can customize the TOC style by using cusotm CSS

+`<C-CR>` on a TOC item will jump to the corresponding header. press `'t` will jump back to TOC.

 ### Switch browser tab automatically

 Switch files in Neovim, browser will switch previewing tab automatically for you.